mdh81/meshviewer/README.md

 * Orbiting the camera around cardinal axes
 * Zoom
 * Gradient backgrounds
-* Built-in event handler that supports static and dynamic callbacks
+* Built-in event handler that can register member/free functions as event handlers for keyboard and mouse events
-* Arcball rotation (WIP in branch arcball)
-* Emscripten builds